martintama/domain-checker/README.md

 ## Components

 This is composed of two parts:
-- App: Written in go, can be run locally to confirm the domain in question is effectively detected as not available to start with.
+- **App**: Written in go, can be run locally to confirm the domain in question is effectively detected as not available to start with.
-- TF code: Builds and deploys the app to an AWS Lambda function, that is configured to run hourly and log the results to Clodwatch Logs.
+- **TF code**: Builds and deploys the app to an AWS Lambda function, that is configured to run hourly and log the results to Clodwatch Logs.
 From there, a Cloudwatch Metric Filter looks for the text "DomainAvailable".
 If found, it sends an email to the pre-configured email.

 Currently it sends an email every time it runs (i.e. hourly) if the domain is found available.
 It would have been better to have a "cooldown period", and only send emails every 2 days, for example.
 Unfortunately, it would have meant adding more innecessary components to the mix, increasing the overall solution complexity.